sjoerdly/blog/_posts/2018-06-16-purpose-scrum-rarely-realized-reality-path-better-feedback.md

 ---
 ID: 268
-post_title: 'The Purpose of Scrum is rarely realized in reality &#8211; a path to better feedback'
+post_title: 'The Purpose of Scrum is rarely realized &#8211; a path to better feedback'
 author: Sjoerdly
 post_excerpt: ""
 layout: post